jmswaney/thesis/source/10_chapter_1.md

 protein loss after clearing (see Supplemental Experimental Procedures).
-We found that control tissues lost an average of 30%–40% protein and AA-tissue-gel lost 10%–20%, but GA-tissue-gel slices lost only 3%–5% of their protein content (Figure 1G).
+We found that control tissues lost an average of 30%–40% protein and AA-tissue-gel lost 10%–20%, but GA-tissue-gel slices lost only 3%–5% of their protein content (Figure \ref{fig1-1}G).

 We next asked whether antigenicity of the retained biomolecules is well preserved.
 We tested 90 antibodies, targeting biomolecules of different sizes (single amino acid to proteins) and subcellular localizations (membrane bound, cytoplasm, nucleus, synapses).
-Surprisingly, 86 of 90 antibodies were compatible with GA-tissue-gel (Figures 1H, and 1I, and S1; Table S1).
+Surprisingly, 86 of 90 antibodies were compatible with GA-tissue-gel (Figures \ref{fig1-1}H, and \ref{fig1-1}I, and S1; Table S1).
 Note that even small molecules, such as dopamine, which are not typically compatible with PFA-fixation, were observable in GA-tissue-gel after the complete removal of lipid bilayers (Figure S1).
 These biomolecules were stable against heat and chemical treatment, and their antigenicity was well preserved after exposure to elution conditions.

 Good structural preservation is essential for resolving protein location with high precision and for studying molecular inter relationships.
-To characterize the macroscale structural preservation of the samples, we cleared 1-mm-thick tissue blocks using the elution condition and visualized their structural deformation (Figure 1J).
+To characterize the macroscale structural preservation of the samples, we cleared 1-mm-thick tissue blocks using the elution condition and visualized their structural deformation (Figure \ref{fig1-1}J).
 The PFA-only tissue completely disintegrated.
 Even the AA-tissue-gel exhibited large deformations overall.
 GA-tissue-gel, however, showed no signs of structural damage throughout the entirety of the sample.

 We next examined structural preservation on a microscopic scale.
-We imaged GFP-expressing neurons in the cortex of a PFA-fixed 1-mm-thick Thy1-EGFP M line block (Figure 1K).
+We imaged GFP-expressing neurons in the cortex of a PFA-fixed 1-mm-thick Thy1-EGFP M line block (Figure \ref{fig1-1}K).
 We then SWITCH-processed the tissue, cleared it using the harsh elution condition, stained it against GFP, and imaged the same neurons.
-As shown inFigure 1K, the microscopic morphology of the neurons was well preserved throughout the entire process.
+As shown in Figure \ref{fig1-1}K, the microscopic morphology of the neurons was well preserved throughout the entire process.
 These results show GA-tissue-gel may be ideal for highly multiplexed structural and molecular phenotyping.

 ### SWITCH and Robust Computational Algorithms Enable Highly Multiplexed Imaging at Single-Cell Resolution